-John A. Hall and Jason O. Jensen.
+John A. Hall, Ove Korsgaard and Ove K. Pedersen (eds.)
 2015.
-“Why Denmark did not become Switzerland”, in J. A. Hall, O. Korsgaard and O. Pedersen, eds., Building the Nation: Nikolai Grundtvig and Danish National Identity, McGill-Queen's University Press.
+Building the Nation: Nikolai Grundtvig and Danish National Identity, Quebec: McGill-Queen's University Press.

 Dana Hamplová, Céline Le Bourdais and Évelyne Lapierre-Adamcyk.
 2014.
 “Is the Cohabitation-Marriage Gap in Money Pooling Universal?”
 Journal of Marriage and Family 76 (5): 983-997.

-Elaine Weiner and Heather MacRae 2014.
-“The persistent invisibility of gender in EU policy: Introduction", in: Weiner, Elaine and Heather MacRae (eds): ‘The persistent invisibility of gender in EU policy’ European Integration online Papers (EIoP), Special issue 1, Vol. 18, Article 3, pp. 1-20.
+Elaine Weiner and Heather MacRae.
+2014.
+“The persistent invisibility of gender in EU policy: Introduction”, European Integration online Papers (EIoP), Special issue 1, 18(3): 1-20.